 Important Information for Kombatants:

-There will be 64 Kombatants (including two Free Pass winners) and these will be paired into 32 posts for the first round.
+There will be 64 Kombatants (including one free pass winner) and these will be paired into 32 posts for the first round.
 Yes, we will try to match age categories and genres together.
 This will totally depend on numbers.
-As you can imagine, we received a much lesser number of NA entries and a much greater number of YA entries.
+As you can imagine, we received a much lesser number of MG entries and a much greater number of YA entries.
 We’ll do the best we can to make the match-ups fair, but we are not limiting our Kombatant picks by requiring so many numbers of each age group.
 We are picking what we think are the best entries.

 Our fantastic judges will give their votes under their assumed nicknames in order to be able to vote honestly and freely.
 Go here to see the nicknames they have chosen.
-The voting for the first round will take place from June 2nd until June 5th at 8:00 pm EST. (For more information on the dates of the other rounds go here.)
-The winners of the first round will be announced on June 5th.
+The voting for the first round will take place from June 1st until June 4th at 8:00 pm EST. The winners of the first round will be announced on June 5th.
+Dates for all the rounds are below:

 Judges will vote as follows: VICTORY to Kombatant nickname.
 Then they may give more information as to why they voted that way.
 How much feedback they give is completely up to that judge.
 There are a lot of entries to read and a lot of rounds to go through.
 This is a long contest.
 But we’re sure the judges will do a fantastic job of sharing their thoughts.